jlengstorf/lengstorf.com/content/drafts/labels.md

 I learned this — much like I've learned most of my lessons — by refusing to accept it could be true until it was far too late.

-My band came on the tail end of a trendy sort of music called "emo".
-Emo emerged from the death throes of pop punk music, when kids got sick of songs about house parties.
-These were _emotional_ songs, with _feelings_ that _mattered_.[^blood] But we weren't just _emo_; we were part of a post-emo movement called screamo, which was an evolution of post-hardcore that wasn't veering toward butt rock, and then — hey, are you asleep?
-Sorry.
-Moving on.

-[^blood]:
-    Just kidding.
-It was the same as pop punk, except we replaced lyrics like, "well I guess this is growing up," with, "jet black, the blood that's in your veins!"

 {{< caption src="/images/from-first-to-last.jpg"
             align="center"
             alt="From First To Last"